 - The June Andrews Awards for Industrial Relations Reporting in memory of Helen O’Flynn and Alan Knight

-Walkley Young Australian Journalist of the Year Awards, including seven categories:
+Walkley Young Australian Journalist of the Year Awards, including six categories and an overall winner:

 - Shortform Journalism